Beanzilla/OreTracker/README.md

 * Orehud: The original Oretracker mod with a single command to toggle the mod on or off per individual player.
 * Xray: Based on Orehud except tracks non-ores and makes them appear invisible.

+## What's New (July 1st 2024)

+* Iterate ores and generate names and detection via that (No more hard coding for itemstring to Name, but no more colors based on ore)

 ## Orehud

 Displays ore positions via the player's HUD.